NYC Child Support Lawyers

 Appeal of Final Order of the Court

 The word “appeal” is a technical, legal term of art.
 In most instances, the word appeal means taking the decision of a lower court to a higher court for review and reconsideration.
-The best known appellate court in the country is the U.S. Supreme Court, although an appeal of an issue regarding child support is not at all likely to ever end up in that tribunal.
+The known appellate court in the country is the U.S. Supreme Court, although an appeal of an issue regarding child support is not at all likely to ever end up in that tribunal.

 What you may be able to do is appeal a decision regarding child support to an appellate court in the state in which the order was issued.
 In order to accomplish this type of appellate review of a decision, you must have what legally is known as a final order from the trial or lower court in a particular case.
 For example, you must have a final divorce decree in order to challenge a court’s decision regarding child support via an appeal.